 Despite their usefulness, however, school reports can be an absolute nightmare for the teachers who have to write them!

 As teachers we are constantly juggling multiple tasks at the same time.
-If it’s not lesson planing, then it’s marking.
+If it’s not lesson planning, then it’s marking.
 If it’s not marking, it’s teaching.
 If it’s not teaching, then it’s meetings and professional development.
 If it’s not that it’s student mentoring and tutoring.

 Report-writing can come up at any point during these foregoing activities, and we just have to, well; get on with it.
 For many teachers this means very late nights and sacrificed weekends: often with little sleep.